 - Evaluate student support and training structures, so that our faculty are best prepared to serve these varied learning styles with individualized attention and effectively respond to learning or enrichment needs.

-- Embed and uphold Town’s mission and values across the program: S.O.S; our Statement on Diversity, Inclusion and Equity; and our Sustainability focus.
+- Embed and uphold Town’s mission and values across the program: Self, Others, and Surroundings; our Statement on Diversity, Inclusion and Equity; and our Sustainability focus.

 - Amplify our commitment to cultivating multiple perspectives, equity of voice, and anti-racist consciousnesses and actions.

 - Advance rich connections between educational technology and curriculum to enhance learning, while empowering students with skills and principles of productive, thoughtful use of tech tools and good digital citizenship.

 - Sustain our focus on the whole child by deepening our commitment to health and wellness.